arturscheiner/kuberverse/README.md

 ## Available Labs

-At this moment we have 3 labs available for you to test out:
+At this moment we have 3 labs available for you to play whit:

 ### The kv-k8s-kubeadm labs